Judge gavel and two golden marriage ring Contract decree of divorce

+When faced with a pending divorce, many people have difficulty accepting that it is really happening to them, or just simply wish for the whole thing to be over.
+As a result, they sign highly unfavorable divorce settlements or just let their divorce go to default, hoping that if they ignore the problem, it will just go away.
 While it is certainly understandable why this happens, the truth is that your divorce and the resulting agreements like child custody, child support, alimony, and division of assets will have a massive impact on your life moving forward.
 This is why having an experienced divorce attorney to help you through this process is so important when your financial and parental future is being decided.
+If you, like many, simply decided to let your divorce default (you filed no answer to the initial divorce complaint), you have one year from the date of the default judgment to contest the terms of your divorce settlement, and with the help of our Chatham post-divorce judgment relief lawyers, can seek a more favorable settlement which takes into account your specific needs and concerns.

-If you, like many, simply decided to let your divorce default (you filed no answer to the initial divorce complaint), you have one year from the date of the default judgment to contest the terms of your divorce settlement, and with the help of your Chatham divorce attorney, can seek a more favorable settlement which takes into account your specific needs and concerns.
 Or, if you were intimidated into signing a divorce settlement, or lied to by your spouse regarding elements of your marriage’s financial assets, you can petition the courts for a modification of your property settlement agreement.

-At The Morris County Law Office of Townsend, Tomaio & Newmark, our seasoned and compassionate family law and divorce attorneys are ready to help you seek relief from default divorce judgments and divorce judgments which clearly are unfair to you.
+At The Morris County Law Office of Townsend, Tomaio & Newmark, our seasoned and compassionate family law and divorce attorneys are ready to help you seek relief from default divorce judgments and divorce judgments that clearly are unfair to you.
 We have already helped many clients in towns like Mendham, Morris Township, Mt.
 Olive, and the greater Morris County area to void and/or modify their divorce judgments, and we are ready to begin helping you today.

-Modification of a Default Divorce Judgement
+Modification of a Default Divorce Judgment

 New Jersey divorces and their resulting property settlement agreements are typically decided in one of two ways (excluding potential Alternative Dispute Resolution methods such as mediation).
 Either the defendant (the person being served with the initial divorce complaint) will file an answer at which point the parties will begin negotiating for the terms of their divorce settlement, or the defendant will not respond to the divorce complaint, and the divorce will be granted as a “default divorce”, and the courts will decide the terms of the property settlement agreement, generally in favor of the party filing for divorce.